Advice from a Los Angeles Employment Lawyer

 A network of laws at the federal and state levels safeguards workplace rights.
 Key statutes include:

-• Federal Labor Standards Act (wage, overtime, child labor laws)
+• Federal Labor Standards Act (wage, overtime, child labour laws)

 • Title VII of the Civil Rights Act (discrimination)